 Since ALT is an enzyme, its levels are typically determined by measuring its activity (the rate at which ALT transforms L-alanine and α-ketoglutarate into pyruvate and L-glutamate) .

 ALT levels are often measured together with the liver enzyme aspartate transaminase (AST).
-The ratio AST/ALT is also used as a marker of liver health.
+The ratio of AST/ALT is also sometimes used as a marker of liver health.

 While ALT levels can signal the presence of liver damage, they cannot determine the type of damage, such as scarring, infection, or inflammation .